Best Chilean Foods and Where to Find Them in Santiago, Chile

 Sin mayoHold the mayo (you’ll thank yourself by day three)

-AjíChili; con ají means spicy (by Chilean standards)
+AjíChili; con ají means spicy by Chilean standards

-Para compartirTo share; portions are often massive
+Para compartirTo share; portions are often generous

 A punto / bien cocidoMedium / well-done (for steak or burgers)